LMS-Community/lms-community.github.io/README.md

 3. Use `mkdocs serve` (or `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material` if you're using the Docker image) to setup a live preview server from the local repository.
 The server will automatically rebuild the site upon saving.
 4. Point your browser to [localhost:8000](http://localhost:8000).

-Adding a page is very simple, just add the appropriate .md page under the docs folder and the page is automatically picked up and added to the navigation.
+Adding a page is very simple, just add the appropriate .md page under the docs folder.
+Ik you want to add the page to the navigation you can expand the nav structure in the mkdocs.yml.
 Please see https://squidfunk.github.io/mkdocs-material/reference/ for more information about the framework.